$1.00 Billion in Sales Expected for Horizon Therapeutics Public Limited (NASDAQ:HZNP) This Quarter

-Wall Street analysts forecast that Horizon Therapeutics Public Limited (NASDAQ:HZNP) will announce sales of $1.00 billion for the current fiscal quarter, according to Zacks Investment Research.
-Four analysts have provided estimates for Horizon Therapeutics Public’s earnings.
-The lowest sales estimate is $984.46 million and the highest is $1.03 billion.
-Horizon Therapeutics Public posted sales of $745.31 million in the same quarter last year, which suggests a positive year-over-year growth rate of 34.2%.
-The business is scheduled to issue its next earnings report on Wednesday, February 23rd.
+Equities analysts expect Horizon Therapeutics Public Limited (NASDAQ:HZNP) to announce sales of $1.00 billion for the current fiscal quarter, according to Zacks.
+Four analysts have made estimates for Horizon Therapeutics Public’s earnings, with the lowest sales estimate coming in at $984.46 million and the highest estimate coming in at $1.03 billion.
+Horizon Therapeutics Public reported sales of $745.31 million in the same quarter last year, which indicates a positive year-over-year growth rate of 34.2%.
+The business is scheduled to announce its next earnings report on Wednesday, February 23rd.

-On average, analysts expect that Horizon Therapeutics Public will report full year sales of $3.20 billion for the current fiscal year, with estimates ranging from $3.16 billion to $3.23 billion.
-For the next year, analysts anticipate that the business will report sales of $4.03 billion, with estimates ranging from $3.90 billion to $4.18 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that cover Horizon Therapeutics Public.
+According to Zacks, analysts expect that Horizon Therapeutics Public will report full-year sales of $3.20 billion for the current year, with estimates ranging from $3.16 billion to $3.23 billion.
+For the next year, analysts expect that the business will report sales of $4.03 billion, with estimates ranging from $3.90 billion to $4.18 billion.
+Zacks’ sales averages are a mean average based on a survey of research analysts that follow Horizon Therapeutics Public.

-Horizon Therapeutics Public (NASDAQ:HZNP) last announced its quarterly earnings results on Wednesday, November 3rd.
-The biopharmaceutical company reported $1.75 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.54 by $0.21.
+Horizon Therapeutics Public (NASDAQ:HZNP) last announced its earnings results on Wednesday, November 3rd.
+The biopharmaceutical company reported $1.75 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.54 by $0.21.
+The business had revenue of $1.04 billion for the quarter, compared to analysts’ expectations of $979.49 million.
 Horizon Therapeutics Public had a return on equity of 26.85% and a net margin of 18.66%.
-The firm had revenue of $1.04 billion for the quarter, compared to analysts’ expectations of $979.49 million.
-During the same period in the prior year, the business posted $1.74 earnings per share.
-The company’s revenue was up 62.9% on a year-over-year basis.
+The business’s revenue for the quarter was up 62.9% on a year-over-year basis.
+During the same period last year, the firm posted $1.74 earnings per share.

 Horizon Therapeutics Public Company Profile